-During 2007, the Board of Education negotiated a retirement incentive plan for certified nonadministrative personnel, who are eligible for STRS retirement and certified non-administrative personnel, who are not eligible for STRS retirement.
-Each person who meets certain eligibility requirements for STRS retirement will receive \$45,000 and those not eligible for STRS retirement but with a minimum of 15 years in District will receive \$40,000.
+During 2007 and 2008, the Board of Education negotiated a retirement incentive plan for certified nonadministrative personnel, who are eligible for STRS retirement and certified non-administrative personnel who are not eligible for STRS retirement with EPC, the early buy-out incentive plan experts.
 Beginning July of the year of retirement, payment will be made in three equal installments into a retirement account.
-At June 30, 2007, the District's liability for the retirement incentive plan was \$184,527.
-This liability is recorded as part of compensated absences in the General Fund.
+At June 30, 2008, the District's liability for the retirement incentive plan was \$375,210.
+Of this liability, \$151,202 was recorded as part of compensated absences in the General Fund.
+The remaining balance of \$224,008 was recorded as part of long term liabilities on the statement of net assets.